 The fair value of PRSUs and RSUs is equal to the market value of a share of Common stock on the date of grant and the related compensation expense is recognized ratably over the requisite service period and, for PRSUs, when it is expected that any of the performance criterion will be achieved.
-The performance criterion was met for PRSUs granted during the year ended December 31, 2011, including PRSUs granted to the Company's former Chief Executive Officer ("CEO") as part of his initial employment agreement in January 2010, which were subject to a separate criterion.
-The performance criterion was met for PRSUs granted December 31, 2012, including PRSUs granted to the Company's CEO as part of his initial employment agreement in April 2012, which were subject to a separate criterion.
-The performance criterion was met for the PRSUs granted during the year ended December 31, 2012, including PRSUs granted to the PRSUs granted during the year ended December 31, 2012, including PRSUs granted to the Company's CEO as part of his initial employment agreement in April 2012, which were subject to a separate criterion.
-The performance criterion was met for the PRSUs granted during the year ended December 31, 2013, except for PRSUs granted to one employee that were subject to a separate criterion.
+The performance criterion was met for PRSUs granted during the year ended December 31, 2012, including PRSUs granted to the Company's CEO as part of his initial employment agreement in April 2012, which were subject to a separate criterion.
+The performance criterion was met for the PRSUs granted during the year ended December 31, 2013.
+The performance criteria have not yet been met for the PRSUs granted during the year ended December 31, 2014.